Bijoujs/Bijou.js/README.md

 ```
 ## Who made tiny.js?

 Mostly me!
 But as always my friend GrahamSH helped a _ton_ with ideas, bug fixes and more!
-Also thanks to people like retronbv for helping brainstorm names for this (I still need a different one, tiny.js is taken :'( )
+Also thanks to people like retronbv for helping brainstorm names for this (I still need a different one, tiny.js is taken :'( So if you think of a good one than make an issue for it and tell me)
 Below you can see all of the functions along with what they do!

 ## Functions: